zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

 ## Introduction

-This lab walks you through the process of provisioning a Visual Builder Studio instance and a separate Visual Builder instance, assuming you don't already have both available to you.
+This lab walks you through the process of provisioning an Oracle Visual Builder Studio instance and a separate Oracle Visual Builder instance, assuming you don't already have both available to you.
 If you do, you can skip this lab and move on to the next one.

 Estimated Lab Time: 20 minutes

 ### Background
-If you just created a new Cloud account following the instructions in Getting Started, you might want to wait before you attempt to create an instance of Visual Builder and Visual Builder Studio.
+If you just created a new Cloud account following the instructions in Getting Started, you might want to wait before you attempt to create Visual Builder and VB Studio instances.
 It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned and for the navigation menu to show.
 If you already have a Cloud account, you don't need to wait.
 Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding. *Note: If you log in using an Oracle Cloud Infrastructure account, the navigation menu to Visual Builder won't show.*

 ### Prerequisites
 This lab assumes you have: